laminas-api-tools/documentation/recipes/customizing-table-gateway-with-features.md

 >
 > While the above example shows only adding features to a specific `TableGateway`, the delegator
 > factory we've defined can be used to add features to _any_ `TableGateway` service associated with
-> Apigility's DB-Connected resources that we can retrieve via the `ServiceManager`.
+> API Tools' DB-Connected resources that we can retrieve via the `ServiceManager`.
 All you need to
 > do is associate your named `TableGateway` service with the delegator factory via the `delegators`
 > service manager configuration.